Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity

 The position vector, $\vect{r}$, is almost entirely oriented in the negative $r$-direction, and the denominator is close to zero.
-Without the loss of generallity we can avoid large numerical errors by swaping indices $i=1$ and $2$, resulting in the negation of $\vect{r}$.
+Without loss of generality, we can avoid large numerical errors by swapping indices $i=1$ and $2$, resulting in the negation of $\vect{r}$.

 The regularization time $\tau$ is

 The equations of motion for the regularized position is written in regularized time: